-In 2002 our founder began picking up children in a handicapped accessible van to keep the kids off NYC crime infested streets.
+In 2001 our founder hit the pavement, advocating and championing change for families unfairly impacted by the justice system.
+He began helping children of incarcerated parents.
+Picking up children in his handicapped accessible van to keep the kids off NYC crime infested streets.
 He later landed weekend donated program space at a local community center.

-As the number of kids in need increased, he was befriended by record moguls who helped schedule field trips at professional recording sessions in NYC (Hit Factory), took children to amusement parks, political gatherings, social events and even VIP celebrity functions.
+As the number of kids in need increased, he was befriended by a record mogul who helped schedule field trips at professional recording sessions in NYC (Hit Factory), took children to amusement parks, political gatherings, social events and even VIP celebrity functions.

 One season during the Christmas holiday when his handicapped accessible van transmission caught fire and burned down.
 He had friends lift him out of his wheelchair, into a another vehicle and played Santa Clause delivering toys and food-stuff gift boxes to over 50 children and their families throughout various urban communities in NYC.

 IAR is now governed by a prestigious voluntary Board of Directors, plus a unique Board of Advisers, representing a broad array of professionals.
 From physicians, to attorneys, to scientist, music executives and just wonderful caring individuals with various skills and expertise, collectively working together.
 They help set organization policies and ultimately assure fiscal and program accountability to our community, clients and potential clients.

 The Board of Directors meets a minimum of twice annually, however with on-going year-long communication via conferences and is charged with monitoring our program.